-We’ve all read about Google working to build self-driving cars, and I’ve written about Google building Google Maps programs to help people navigate to different places.
+We’ve all read about Google building self-driving cars.
+I’ve written about Google building Maps programs to help people navigate to different places.

-A Google patent application published this week takes a closer look at computers in cars, and the many sensors that are connected to those, and it discusses how automotive computing systems that include such things as:
+A Google patent application published this week looks closer at computers in cars and the many sensors connected to those.
+It discusses automotive computing systems that include such things as:

 …network based applications including navigation, voice search, media streaming capabilities, and the like.

-The patent mentions On board diagnostics (OBD) standards in the automotive industry were made became available with engine computer systems that showed up in the 1980s.
+The patent mentions On board diagnostics (OBD) standards in the automotive industry available with engine computer systems in the 1980s.

 The patent discusses sensor systems within cars, and how those are monitored.
-It tells us that one of the failings of such a system is that the information collected by vehicles isn’t set up to allow for that data to be aggregated across more than one vehicle.
+It tells us one of the failings of such systema are that information collected by vehicles doesn’t allow for that data to be aggregated across more than one vehicle.

 The patent is: